Artiick/Forza-Motorsport-Ultimate/README.md

+IMPORTANT: WILL NOT WORK PROPERLY WITH SIMHUB 9.8.0 OR NEWER (I'M WORKING ON IT)

 (If you want to automatically update Motorsport Ultimate, keep the installer.exe on your system.
 When there's updates, run the installer again and it'll redownload the updated versions)

 Hello everyone :), quick reminder.